Franktown, Colorado: Castlewood Dam collapse

-From the day it opened, Castlewood Dam was a catastrophe waiting to happen.
-Built in 1890, about five miles south of here on Cherry Creek, the barrier stored enough water to irrigate 30,000 acres of farmland-or would have, if it hadn't leaked so badly.
-The seeping began the year the dam was completed and was serious enough that a hundred-foot section crumbled in 1897.
+The Castlewood Dam was built in 1890, about five miles south of Franktown on Cherry Creek.
+The barrier stored enough water to irrigate 30,000 acres of farmland.
+The dam began leaking the year it was completed, and was serious enough that a hundred-foot section crumbled in 1897.
 Although its builders vouched for the structure's integrity, the dam continued to leak sporadically for decades.
-Finally, on August 3, 1933, the inevitable happened: Castlewood collapsed, sending a billion-gallon torrent toward Denver.
+Finally, on August 3, 1933, Castlewood Dam collapsed, sending a billion-gallon torrent toward Denver.
 Only two people drowned, thanks to a switchboard operator's life-saving calls, but the flood devastated farms in this area and tore out six bridges in Denver, thirty miles downstream.
 The dam's remains can still be visited in nearby Castlewood Canyon State Park.

 Timber industry

 Frontier travelers often rejoiced upon reaching the timbered ridge just south of Franktown; it was the first woodland they encountered after hundreds of miles on the prairies.
 Early settlers in Colorado appreciated the forest, too-as a source of building material.
 Known as "the Pinery," it provided fast-growing Denver and other towns with most of their lumber during the 1860s.
 Several sawmills buzzed nonstop in and around Franktown, barely able to keep up with the demand.
 In the early 1870s, the Pinery supplied railroad ties to the Kansas Pacific and Denver & Rio Grande, both of which were laying tracks within twenty-five miles of here.
 Those routes eventually opened larger forests to exploitation and helped bring down this region's timber industry.
 By 1880, Franktown's sawmills had gone silent, but they had already left their mark: Pinery lumber built much of early Colorado.